How Will Some Of Singapore's Top Financial Bloggers Invest Their First $10K

 What do you do if you have managed to save an extra S$10,000 in your bank account?

-One way is to do nothing about it and let inflation wear out the meagre interest you will collect, or deplete it all on an exotic holiday like what most millennials will do.
+One way is to do nothing and let inflation of 2% eat into your savings, or spend it all on an exotic holiday like what most YOLO Millennials will do.

 If you are more forward looking and would like to make this sum of money work for you, you have chanced upon the right article.
 We were as curious and decided to ask some of the top financial bloggers in Singapore for their advice on what they would do with this first $10k investments.

 I am going to cheat here a little and say if I have a little more money (I.e. Another 3k), I will look at REITs.